top of page

 Real-World Example

-A palm strike to the nose creates instant distraction and pain, giving you time to run.
+A palm strike to the nose creates instant distraction and pain, giving you time to run away.

 4. Leverage: Using Their Force Against Them